Lisle, Illinois is now a StormReady Community!

 StormReady is a National Weather Service (NWS) program that was started in 1999 in Tulsa, OK which helps arm America's communities with the communication and safety skills needed to save lives and property - before and during the event.
 StormReady helps community leaders and emergency managers strengthen local safety programs.
 StormReady communities are better prepared to save lives from the onslaught of severe weather through advanced planning, education and awareness.
 No community is storm proof, but StormReady can help communities save lives.
-The recent tornado outbreak of November 17th, January 4th-5th winter storm, and the January 5th-7th dangerous cold reflected the importance of being prepared and the need for StormReady.
+The recent tornado outbreak of November 17th, 2013, January 4th-5th winter storm and June 30th Derecho reflect the importance of being prepared and the need for StormReady.

-For more information on the StormReady program for your community, college, or business, visit http://www.stormready.noaa.gov/
+For more information on the StormReady program for your county, community, college, or business, visit http://www.stormready.noaa.gov/